mov-aman/sakura_comics/README.md

 Frontend:

  - React.js for building the user interface.
- - Redux for state management.
+ - Context API for state management.
  - Responsive design with CSS.

 Backend: